InseeFrLab/vscode-python/README.md

 A docker image based on https://github.com/cdr/code-server tailored for python programming.

-It aims to provide a state-of-art IDE with some modules adapted to `Python` to help developers.
+It aims to provide a state-of-the-art IDE with some modules adapted to `Python` to help developers.

 # How to use it